 She worked tirelessly to support equal pay, rights for part time workers and ensuring improvements in health and safety in the work place.

 Maureen travelled across the world in her role.
 One memorable trip was her meeting with Nelson Mandela.
+She was elected to the TUC General Council in 1990.

 Maureen was awarded an OBE in 1996 by Her Majesty The Queen.
 She was honoured for her work in supporting equal pay, improved conditions for women and part time workers.

 Maureen was then awarded the CBE in recognition of the work she did to improve health and safety, supporting workers access to Adult Literacy and basic skills courses and her work in supporting employers to support working mothers, through her position as Vice Chair of The National Childminders Association.
+It’s also worth nothing her dedication to the Labour Party and its reforms.

 Maureen died on the 2nd May 2003 after a long fight against breast cancer.
 She was only 56.
 Maureen loved her home in Blantyre.
 She died in London, but as per her wishes, she was taken home and buried in Blantyre.
 Maureen’s daughter Phyllis posthumously collected the CBE for her mum.
 The Blantyre Project and Maureen’s family honour this wonderful woman with this printed story and so future generations will remember.